weyoss/redis-smq/packages/redis-smq/docs/api/classes/ProducibleMessage.md

 > **setScheduledRepeatPeriod**(`period`): `ProducibleMessage`

-Sets the repeat period for a scheduled message.
+Sets the repeat period for scheduled message delivery.

-This method allows you to specify a delay to wait for between each message delivery, enabling the creation of recurring jobs without the need for complex CRON expressions.

-The method should be used in conjunction with setScheduledRepeat() to determine how many times a message should be redelivered.
+Used with [setScheduledRepeat](#setscheduledrepeat) to create recurring messages with a fixed interval.

 #### Parameters